AL000/django-i18nurls/README.rst

 This Django app makes it possible to prefix URL patterns with the active language and to make URL patterns translatable by using gettext.
-As well this package contains a patch for the ``LocaleMiddleware`` so it is able to activate the right language (based on the language-prefix in the requested URL).
+As well this package contains a middleware which is able to activate the right language (based on the language-prefix in the requested URL).

 .. note::